andymeneely/squib/docs/guides/getting-started/part_1_zero_to_game.rst

 Now let's incrementally convert the above snippet into just one of our cards.
 Let's just focus on one card for now.
 Later we'll hook it up to our CSV and apply that to all of our cards.

 You may have seen in some examples that we can just put in x-y coordinates into our DSL method calls (e.g. ``text x: 0, y: 100``).
 That's great for customizing our work later, but we want to get this to the table quickly.
-Instead, let's make use of Squib's **layout** feature (see :doc:`/layouts`).
+Instead, let's make use of Squib's feature (see :doc:`/layouts`).

-Layouts are a way of specifying some of your arguments in one place - in a layout file!
+Layouts are a way of specifying some of your arguments in one place - a layout file.
 The ``squib new`` command created our own ``layout.yml`` file, but we can also use one of Squib's built-in layout files.
 Since we just need a title, artwork, and description, we can just use ``economy.yml`` (inspired by a popular deck builder that currently has *dominion* over the genre).
 Here's how that looks:

 .. raw:: html